-Teams choose to participate on either the Varsity or Junior Varsity (JV) course.
+Teams choose to participate on either the Advanced or Intermediate course.
 The two levels vary in physical demands due to course mileage and elevation intensity.
 Every team starts out on the same course.
-There will be a decision point on the trail where Varsity and JV will proceed on different routes.
+There will be a decision point on the trail where the Advanced and Intermediate will proceed on different routes.
 See below for course descriptions and maps.

 DAY ONE COURSE DESCRIPTION